Mcjoester/restaurant-page/README.md

 # Restaurant Page

 Project for the Odin Project.
 For this project a I built a taco restaurant page using webpack to compile all my code and created all the components using javascript.
 The components were styled using css.
+Not optimized for mobile view.

 Live: https://mcjoester.github.io/restaurant-page/